lukashornych/evitalab/README.md

   <a href="https://github.com/lukashornych/evitalab/blob/master/LICENSE" title="License"><img src="https://img.shields.io/github/license/lukashornych/evitalab"/></a>
 </p>

-evitaLab aims to provide a user-friendly client for evitaDB database to easily browse data stored in the database.
+evitaLab aims to provide a user-friendly client for evitaDB database to easily browse and modify data stored in the database.
-In the future, evitaLab will hopefully also allow data modifications.

 You can try out evitaLab with evitaDB demo dataset at [demo.evitadb.io](https://demo.evitadb.io).